zurgl/rs-dom-template/README.md

 * enhanced version (with dark mod)
 * with bug fix (regarding routing)

-To know more about the core of the core lib read this:
+To know more about the core of [rust-dominator](https://github.com/Pauan/rust-dominator) read this:

 [tutorial](https://docs.rs/futures-signals/0.3.32/futures_signals/tutorial/index.html)